cyrussassani/ubc-coursecheck/README.md

 <ul>
   <li>Make sure you enter the section URL, it should look like this: <code>https://courses.students.ubc.ca/cs/main?pname=subjarea&tname=subjareas&req=5&dept=XXXX&course=XXX&section=XXX</code></li>
   <li>Only enter <b>y</b> or <b>n</b>, not yes or no. There's no catching protocol.</li>
-  <li>Mac users: If you want to keep your laptop awake until it registers you (or you terminate the process), use: <code>caffeinate -i -s python ubcCourseChecker.py</code></li>
+  <li>Mac users: If you want to keep your laptop awake until it registers you (or you terminate the process), use: <code>caffeinate -i -s python ubcCourseChecker.py</code>.
+The screen will turn off but python will keep running.</li>
 </ul>